backstage/backstage/packages/core-components/api-report.md

 export type CreateButtonProps = {
   title: string;
 } & Partial<Pick<LinkProps_3, 'to'>>;

+// Warning: (ae-missing-release-tag) "CustomProviderClassKey" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type CustomProviderClassKey = 'form' | 'button';

 // Warning: (ae-missing-release-tag) "DashboardIcon" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //